Skip to content

 • AIC (Australian Institute of Criminology) 2005.
 Children on care and protection orders in Australia.
 Canberra: AIC.

-• AIHW (Australian Institute of Health and Welfare) 2019a.
+• AIHW 2019a.
 Young people in child protection and under youth justice supervision 1 July 2014 to 30 June 2018.
 Canberra: AIHW.

-• AIHW 2019b.
+• AIHW 2019c.
 Youth justice in Australia 2017–18.
-Canberra.
+Canberra: AIHW.

-• AIHW 2019c.
-Child protection Australia: 2017–18. .
+• AIHW 2019d.
+Child protection Australia: 2017–18.
 Canberra: AIHW.

 • AIHW 2022a.
 Child protection Australia 2020–21.
-Canberra.
+Canberra: AIHW.

 • AIHW 2022b.
 The Aboriginal and Torres Strait Islander Child Placement Principle indicators.
 Canberra.

 • AIHW 2022c.
 Young people under youth justice supervision and their interaction with the child protection system 2020–21.
-AIHW, Australian Government.
+Canberra: AIHW, Australian Government.

 • Arney F, Iannos M, Chong A, McDougall S & Parkinson S 2015.
 Enhancing the implementation of the Aboriginal and Torres Strait Islander Child Placement Principle: Policy and practice considerations.
 Canberra: Australian Institute of Family Studies.